biratjung/how-to-lam/docs/where_is_page/TheBar.md

 #### Sink and Garbage

 Just as the name says, it's a sink.
 There is also a dunker where you are to fill hotwater and soap.
 Dunk the dirty glasses and place them in the rack in the draining section.
+On the right of the draining section is where the chemical spray to wipe down the tables is.
 Once full or 3/4 full, send them into the glass washing machine just under the metallic tray on the right.
 The metallic tray that holds all the water bottles.
 Fill the empty bottles with cold water before and during your shift.
 Empty them out during closing.
 <br>
 Under the sink is the Garbage bin.
 <br>